A Guide to LinkedIn for Musicians

 Join music industry groups

 A great function of LinkedIn is being able to join groups relevant to your industry.
-They are useful places to make new connections and put your face and profile in front of people who can make a difference to your career.
+They are useful places to make new connections, find the latest music opportunities and put your face and profile in front of people who can make a difference to your career.

 While you might be tempted to simply join group of other musicians, it’s important to look beyond this to all areas of the music industry.
 Look for groups of promoters, music supervisors, managers, bookers etc. Here is where some of the most useful relationships can be built.